gabrielle95/DeadMansDrawClient/README.md

 ## Authentication
 Digest or Basic authentication is used in the header with the username and passwordhash provided.

 _NOTE: For the scope of the programming competition this is sufficient, sorry for not adding APIKey or JWT authentication.
-Rationale: we wanted to keep and entry level learning curve._
+Rationale: we wanted to keep an entry level learning curve._

 ## Security, Fair play
 The Areana server is a development artifact not thourougly tested for security flaws or performance bottlenecks.
 There were tests performed withstanding 100+ parallel users every second easily, yet that was not the main focus of the current implementation.